Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 02.19.55 UTC
+- WIB: Senin, 1 September 2025 03.27.07 UTC
-- WITA: Senin, 1 September 2025 03.19.55 UTC
+- WITA: Senin, 1 September 2025 04.27.07 UTC
-- WIT: Senin, 1 September 2025 04.19.55 UTC
+- WIT: Senin, 1 September 2025 05.27.07 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: nature
+Kategori: technology